khanhninhnguyen/PMLSeg/Examples.md/Example1.md

     #>  $ SSR_All : num [1:30] 1943 1092 926 923 914 ...

-The `Tmu` dataframe contains, for each segment: the index of beginning and end, the esitmated mean and its standard erreor `se`, and the number of valid (non-NA) data points `np` in the signal:
+The `Tmu` dataframe contains, for each segment: the index of beginning and end, the estimated mean and its standard erreor, and the number of valid data points (non-NA values in the signal):

     seg$Tmu
     #>   begin  end       mean         se  np